biof509/spring2019/week1/index.rst

 I would encourage everyone to bring a laptop to the classes to follow along.
 If you do not already have python installed the simplest way to set up your computer is probably with the
-`Anaconda installer <https://www.continuum.io/downloads>`_.
+`Anaconda installer <https://www.anaconda.com/download/>`_.
 Use the installer for python 3.6 appropriate for your operating system.

-We will be using python 3.6 throughout the course.
+We will be using python 3.6 throughout the course (a recently released version 3.7 could also be used).
 If you already have a version of python 3 installed all the examples we go through will probably work without any errors.
-If you currently have a version of python 2 installed you may still be fine but errors are more likely and I would encourage you to either upgrade or create a python 3.6 environment specifically for this course.
+We highly recommend upgrading your python installation if you have only Python 2 installed.

 If you have previously used the anaconda installer a new environment can be created with::

     conda create -n py36 python=3.6 anaconda